Xia Nai: Egyptian bead collection

-Dr Xia's return to China
+Return to China

 Xia joined the staff of the Central Museum upon his return to China.
 He joined the subsequently formed Department of Archeology of the Institute of History and Philology, Academia Sinica (1943–49) and became the director in 1948.
-He chose to stay in China when the institution moved to Taiwan in 1949, anticipating the defeat of the Kuomintang (Guomindang) by the Chinese Communist Party (CCP) in the Chinese Civil War.
+He chose to stay in China when the institution moved to Taiwan in 1949, anticipating the defeat of the Kuomintang by the Chinese Communist Party (CCP) in the Chinese Civil War.
 He briefly went back to his home province to teach at the Zhejiang University.
 In 1950, he was appointed associate dean at the newly established Chinese Academy of Sciences and headed field archeological projects.
 Later in the same year, he led his first excavation in the Henan (河南) province, which discovered artifacts from the Shang dynasty.
-Dr Xia was keen on passing on his excavation skills and techniques to his students as he once taught them that the success of an archeologist is not determined by what he or she manages to discover but the method of how he or she recovers artifacts.
-Dr Xia was appointed the dean of the academy in 1962 following the deaths of Liang and Zheng Zhenfeng (鄭振鋒) (original dean of the academy).
+Xia was keen on passing on his excavation skills and techniques to his students as he once taught them that the success of an archeologist is not determined by what he or she manages to discover but the method of how he or she recovers artifacts.
+Xia was appointed the dean of the academy in 1962 following the deaths of Liang Siyong（梁思永） and Zheng Zhenduo (鄭振鐸) (original dean of the academy).

 He joined the CCP in 1959 and was elected as a deputy to the second to sixth National People's Congress.
-Apart from actively heading archeological excavations, Xia also started publishing the first Chinese archeological journals, Kaogu (考古) and Kaogutongxun (考古通訊) in 1966 and had taken up the position of editor in chief.
+Apart from actively heading archeological excavations, Xia also started publishing the first Chinese archeological journals, Kaogu and Kaogu Tongxun in 1966 and had taken up the position of editor in chief.
 Publications of both journals were paused in 1966 due to the Cultural Revolution but publications were fortunately resumed in 1972 under the approval of General Secretary Zhou Enlai.
 Despite his dedication and devotion to Chinese archaeology and China, he together with many of his colleagues and students were categorized as 'capitalist-roaders' (走資派), 'rightists' and 'Cow demons and snake spirits' (牛鬼蛇神) who were obstructing the goal of the revolution in eradicating social classes.
 Hence, throughout the Cultural Revolution (until 1972), Xia was paraded with the others in public and had his belongings such as his diaries confiscated by the Red Guards.
 During the time, even his undergraduate dissertation was used against him as it included pro-nationalist (the Kuomintang) contents (which Xia noted that he was forced by Chiang to do so back then in his diary).
 He was then sent to a 'cow shed' (牛棚), the term for re-education camps established during the Cultural Revolution that were targeted at intellectuals, in Beijing.
 He was also forced to attend the May Seventh Cadre School, which aimed to 're-educate' students about the greatness of Mao Zedong.